microsoft/PSRule.Rules.CAF/README.md

 The following example shows how to setup Github Actions to validate templates pre-flight.

 1. See [Creating a workflow file][create-workflow].
-2. Export rule data from templates using PowerShell.
+2. Reference `microsoft/ps-rule` with `modules: 'PSRule.Rules.CAF'`.
-3. Reference `Microsoft/ps-rule` with `modules: 'PSRule.Rules.CAF'`.
+3. Create and configure `ps-rule.yaml` in the repository root directory.

-For example:
+Example workflow:

 ```yaml
 # Example: .github/workflows/analyze-arm.yaml